pyOpenSci/software-peer-review/content/intro.md

 This is the development guide for pyOpenSci!

-If you've found this, please note that it is still an early draft.
-There may be mistakes. pyOpenSci is not yet operational, but hopefully will be ready to accept submissions soon.

 ## Why pyOpenSci?
 pyOpenSci promotes open and reproducible research through peer-review of scientific Python packages.
 We also build technical capacity by providing a curated repository of high-quality packages and enabling scientists to write and share their own software.
 We hope to foster a greater sense of community among scientific Python users so that we can help each other become better programmers and researchers.